Church Growth

 Create a 'Prayer Chain' Text or App Group

 A dedicated channel for prayer requests that members can submit and respond to.
 This creates a culture of intercession and mutual care that extends far beyond Sunday morning.
-When members know their church community is praying for them, their sense of belonging deepens significantly.

 Segment Your Communication by Life Stage